wkusner/wkusner.github.io/_includes/aboutme.md

-I am currently on the job market.
+For 2023-2024, I am an Instructor at [Lawrence University][Lawrence].

 I was at the [University of Georgia][UGA] through the spring of 2022.
 Previously I was at [Vanderbilt University][VANDERBILT] from 2017, and an FWF Postdoctoral Researcher at the [Institute of Analysis and Number Theory][ANT] at Graz University of Technology from 2014.
 I was also a visitor at the [ESI][ESI] at the University of Vienna and  [ICERM][ICERM] at Brown University, and a summer researcher at [MSRI][MSRI] and the [Aspen Center for Physics][ASPEN].
 Due to the COVID-19 lockdown, I was a remote visitor at the [Fields Institute][FIELDS] in 2021 and the ESI in 2022.